khang06/mhynot2/README.md

 **This tool has many flaws and will be detected.
 You will get banned for using this.**

 ## Usage
-1. Launch the game x64dbg with ScyllaHide on VMProtect
+1. Launch the game with x64dbg with ScyllaHide on the VMProtect preset
-2. Run to the entrypoint.
+2. Run to the game's entrypoint
 3. Inject the DLL with Cheat Engine
 4. Go!